-A magnetic resonance imaging (MRI) test uses magnets and radio waves to capture images inside your body without making a surgical incision.
-The scan allows your doctor to see the soft tissues of the body, like muscles, along with your bones.
+An MRI scan uses magnets and radio waves to capture images inside your body without making a surgical incision.
+The scan allows your doctor to see the soft tissue of your body, like muscles and organs, in addition to your bones.

 An MRI can be performed on any part of your body.
-However, a lumbar MRI specifically examines the lumbar section of your spine —an area where back problems commonly originate.
+A lumbar MRI specifically examines the lumbar section of your spine — the region where back problems commonly originate.

-The lumbar spine is made up of five vertebral bones, the sacrum (the bony “shield” at the bottom of your spine), and the coccyx (tailbone).
-In addition to bones, the lumbar spine is comprised of large blood vessels, nerves, tendons, ligaments, and cartilage.
+The lumbosacral spine is made up of the five lumbar vertebral bones (L1 thru L5), the sacrum (the bony “shield” at the bottom of your spine), and the coccyx (tailbone).
+The lumbosacral spine also consists of large blood vessels, nerves, tendons, ligaments, and cartilage.

-Your doctor will use an MRI scan to better diagnose or treat problems with your spine.
-Your condition could be caused by injury-related pain, disease, infection, or other factors.
-Your doctor might order a lumbar MRI scan if you have the following symptoms:
+Your doctor may recommend an MRI to better diagnose or treat problems with your spine.
+Injury-related pain, disease, infection, or other factors could be causing your condition.
+Your doctor might order a lumbar MRI if you have the following symptoms:

 - back pain accompanied by fever